 notAfter

 The latest time an EII DCCKICA Certificate is expected to be used.
-The value in a notAfter field shall be treated as specified in RFC5280.
+The value in a notAfter field shall be treated as specified in RFC 5280.

 Subject

 The formatting of this field shall contain a unique X.500 Distinguished Name (DN).
 This shall consist of the Country (C), the Organisation Name (O) which will be DCC and a Common Name (CN) which will be EII DCCKICA.